 « Back to top

-In comparison to other seals, ringed seals are small.
-Males typically weigh between 145 and 200 pounds and measure slightly more than four feet long, while females often average 100 to 110 pounds.
+Compared to other seals, ringed seals are small.
+Males typically weigh between 145 and 200 pounds and measure slightly more than 4 feet long, while females average 100 to 110 pounds.
 Rigid guard hairs comprise their light gray coats, which can display varied patterns, but always have black spots surrounded by lighter ring markings (giving them their name).
 Spots on their backsides often merge with each other so they appear like a stripe instead of a spot.
 Their undercoat is lighter and their bellies are usually clear, silvery-white to creamy yellow, and scattered with black spots.

 In the water, seals utilize holes within the ice for breathing; they keep these holes open by using their fore flippers to claw the ice.
 Cone-shaped and covered with an ice dome perforated by a tiny vent, seals can hollow out the breathing hole if snow blows over it.
 Prior to surfacing, seals may blow bubbles through the hole to check for predators.